---

 ```

-Now let's visualize how well each optimization approach achieved the target fixed point:
+The plot below shows how well each optimization approach reached the target fixed point:

 ```{python}